top of page

 Mindfulness Practices

-Mindfulness practices like meditation help individuals observe their thoughts and feelings without judgment.
+Mindfulness is a way of paying attention to the present moment on purpose - training your mind to be more aware and less reactive.
+Practices like meditation or a body scan help individuals observe their thoughts and feelings without judgment.
 Regular mindfulness can lead to greater self-awareness, aiding individuals in managing their anxiety more effectively.
 In fact, studies suggest that practicing mindfulness for just 15 minutes a day can significantly diminish anxious thoughts.

 1. Enhances Self-Awareness

-Somatic therapy promotes heightened self-awareness.
+A somatic informed approach to therapy promotes heightened self-awareness.
 By exploring their bodily sensations and emotional states, individuals can identify patterns that lead to anxiety.
-This newfound wisdom enables them to respond more calmly to triggers.
+This wisdom enables a more calm response to emotional triggers.

 2. Promotes Emotional Release